CNES/S1Tiling/docs/intro.rst

 <https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-1>`_ is
 currently the only mission to provide long time series of Synthetic Aperture Radar (SAR) data over land.
-In order to generate *"Analysis Ready Data"* for various related application, CNES, in collaboration with CESBIO, have created and developed since several years an operational processor to generate calibrated and ortho-rectified Sentinel-1 data on the Sentinel-2 grid:
+In order to generate *"Analysis Ready Data"* for various related applications, CNES, in collaboration with CESBIO, have created and developed since several years an operational processor to generate calibrated and ortho-rectified Sentinel-1 data on the Sentinel-2 grid:
 **S1Tiling**.